minhminh18/detectCheckerboard/README.md

 _####_ - will be replace with a checkpoint number.

-The function generated a graph in pb ([protocol buffer](https://github.com/protocolbuffers/protobuf)) format which serialize structured data, define parameters for the callable methods.
+The function generated a graph in pb ([protocol buffer](https://github.com/protocolbuffers/protobuf)) format which serializes structured data, defines parameters for the callable methods.
 The [graph](https://github.com/protocolbuffers/protobuf) contains the model architecture and weights.
 Multiple checkpoints can be tested for the best performance.
 9. The result can be illustrated using another batch of testing images and run the script **object_detection.py**.
 In the script, modify the following code in accordance with your project: